 - 4.1 Colchester Institute (University Centre Colchester) is a member of UCAS (Universities and Colleges Admissions Service).
 Its full-time courses are processed in accordance with the UCAS Applications Recruitment Policy.
-Applications for part-time and postgraduate courses are made directly to University Centre Colchester. - 4.2 On completion of an application the applicant is agreeing to their information being shared with Local Authorities, the Department for Education, the Office for Students, and the applicant is giving permission for University Centre Colchester to contact previous schools and colleges, or referees, for information relating to predicted grades and any other relevant information regarding the application.
+Applications for part-time and postgraduate courses are made directly to University Centre Colchester. - 4.2 On completion of an application the applicant is agreeing to their information being shared with Local Authorities, the Department for Education, the Office for Students, and the applicant is giving permission for University Centre Colchester to contact previous schools and colleges, or referees, for information relating to predicted grades and any other information relevant to the application.
 All data obtained from applicants, or other relevant people, is stored and processed in accordance with the Data Protection Law. - 4.3 Full time applications are received online from UCAS and are checked for completeness prior to submission to Admission Tutors.
 University Centre Colchester aims to acknowledge all applications no later than 10 working days after receipt of the completed application.
 The content of the application, personal statements, and references will be considered carefully by the Admission Tutor.
-Applicants will be invited to attend an interview/audition.
+Applicants who meet the minimum entry requirements for the course they have applied for will be invited to attend an interview.
 University Centre Colchester will consider all aspects of an individual's application before making a decision.
-Communication of offers will set out the terms of an offer clearly, unambiguously, and will set out what the procedure is for responding.
+Communication of offers will set out the terms of an offer clearly and unambiguously, and the procedure for responding.
 University Centre Colchester recognises that the provision of constructive feedback is an element of good practice, and will provide such feedback to applicants who have been unsuccessful in gaining an offer of a place of study on request from that applicant.
-Requests for feedback must be made by the applicant in writing within three months of the date that the application was unsuccessful. - 4.4 Applicants will be sent information on specific topics i.e. open events, finance, disability support, accommodation, and the local area during the application process and as deemed appropriate to foster a UCC/applicant relationship.
+Requests for feedback must be made by the applicant in writing within three months of the date notified that the application was unsuccessful. - 4.4 Applicants will be sent information on specific topics (e.g. open events, finance and disability support) during the application process and as deemed appropriate to foster a UCC/applicant relationship.
 Applicants will receive confirmation of the tuition fee to be charged for the first year of their programme of study with their offer.
 Fees will also be published on the University Centre Colchester website.
 Applicants will also be advised about financial support and where to obtain further information. - 4.5 Where an applicant has been made an unconditional offer or where a conditional offer subsequently becomes unconditional during the confirmation process, the applicant will receive information on enrolment, fees and induction in August.
 (For courses that recruit during February and September, information will be sent to the applicant in January and August respectively). - 4.6 Applicants will be made aware during the application process of the options available to them if they wish to make a change to the status of an offer.
-The UCC Academic Services office follows UCAS guidelines on course withdrawal.
+The UCC Academic Services office follows UCAS guidelines on course withdrawal. - 4.7 University Centre Colchester will accept applications through UCAS Extra and UCAS Clearing where course vacancies exist.

-- 4.7 University Centre Colchester will accept applications through UCAS Extra and UCAS Clearing where course vacancies exist. - 4.8 Part-time courses that commence at different periods during the academic year are processed as they are received.
+4.8 Part-time courses that commence at different periods during the academic year are processed as they are received.